Between the Stars and Waves: Balisong

-The song was re-released when Rivermaya came out with their International EP You'll Be Safe Here.
+Written by Rico Blanco and Kakoy Legaspi, the song was re-released when Rivermaya came out with their International EP You'll Be Safe Here.

 Two music videos have been made for "Balisong".
 The first came out in 2004.
 It begins with a piano intro by vocalist Rico Blanco, then the band starts to play the song inside a room that is lit by sunlight.
 As the song progresses, pictures and letters are shown all over the room, revealing the "past relationship" that the song is portraying was being reminisced.